OskarBrzeski/CGames/README.md

 ## Completed Games

-No games have been completed yet.
+I have completed the following games.

+- Pong

 ## Planned Games

 I plan to create the following games.

-- Pong
 - Snake
 - Tetris